Indoor air pollution is a big thing in our world. The breathing of polluted air can make us sick or increase other health issues in our life.

 I suggest you pick one to three of the items on this list and do what you can in that area for stop toxins from entering your home.

-After this is completed, then you can tackle on or two more.
+After this is completed, then you can tackle one or two more.

 The Next Step Is To Improve Your Home Air Quality!

 There are simple things that you can do to improve the air.
-These are the fun things like adding plants etc. Read 7 Ways to Improve Air Quality In Your Home.
+These are the fun things like adding plants etc. Learn more: Tips for Improving Air Quality In Your Home.

 If you have problems with indoor pollution I have had 30 years dealing with this.
 You can contact me through my website or on twitter.